 Just 13 miles away from Manhattan, Montclair is described as an architecturally eclectic "railroad suburb” by New York Magazine.
-Because of its close proximity to the City and its abundance of train stations for commuters—seven to be exact—Montclair is a desirable town to settle down, especially for those who rely on public transportation.
-In addition to the schools and easy access to the city, many urban families are drawn to the Montclair neighborhoods that boast diversity, an active community and a thriving business district anchored by ample shops and restaurants.
+After all, there are seven train stations within the borders of this town.
+Montclair neighborhoods boast diversity, an active community and a thriving business district anchored by ample shops and restaurants.

 In this guide, we're sharing tips on school selection and informal school profiles with parent insights to help you navigate Montclair’s public school offerings.